Integral methods in complex analysis and algebraic geometry

 Research supervisor: professor Anthony J. Sinskey.

-Was created in April, 2014 in terms of the project «Genomic studies of the main boreal forest forming conifer species and their most dangerous pathogens in Russian Federation», supported by the Russian Federation Government.
+The laboratory was created in April, 2014 in the frame of the project «Genomic studies of the main boreal forest forming conifer species and their most dangerous pathogens in Russian Federation» funded by the Russian Federation Government.

 Goals and research focus

-In addition, this project will help to get important information and develop highly informative molecular genetic markers, which can be effectively used to determine the origin of wood, study and monitoring of genetic variability of coniferous forests, their adaptation to climate change and to create a breeding and nature conservation programs.
-These very problems have been claimed as the highest priority for the forestry in Integrated Biotechnology Development Program in the Russian Federation for the period until 2020, approved by the Government of the Russian Federation, April 24, 2012.
+In addition, this project will help to get important information and develop highly informative molecular genetic markers, which can be effectively used to determine the origin of wood, to study and monitor genetic variation of coniferous forests, their adaptation to climate change and to create a breeding and nature conservation programs.
+These very problems have been stated as the highest priority for the forestry in the Integrated Biotechnology Development Program in the Russian Federation for the period until 2020, approved by the Government of the Russian Federation, April 24, 2012.

-Dr. Konstantin Krutovsky, a leading researcher at the N. Vavilov Institute of General Genetics, Russian Academy of Sciences, professor of the Agricultural and Mechanical University of Texas (USA) and University of Göttingen (Germany).
+Dr. Konstantin Krutovsky, a leading researcher at the N. Vavilov Institute of General Genetics, Russian Academy of Sciences, Professor of the University of Göttingen (Germany) and Texas A&M University (USA).